madebits/madebits.github.io/r/linux-csman.md

 Encrypting a device (disk partition) is similar:

 ```
-sudo cskey /dev/sdc1 0G -oo
+sudo cskey /dev/sdc1 -oo
 ```

-The size will be ignored, but has to be specified as 0G (or 0M).
-If non-zero `csman.sh` will assume a mistake (you wanted to create a file, but passed a device path) and fail.
+The size will be ignored, but if specified needs to be 0G (or 0M).

 The `-oo` option tells `csman.sh` to only overwrite container data, but do nothing else.
 This option is useful if you do not want to wait for overwrite to finish.
 In this case, only free space will be overwritten with random data, but you can run same command later without `-oo` to create the encrypted file system.
 If `-oo` is used, the secret file is ignored if specified.